William Sinkin, Founder

 Lanny was born in San Antonio and received his bachelor’s degree at Harvard College, where he also received a Fulbright Scholarship to study in Venezuela.
 He later received his law degree from the University of Texas at Austin.
 He served as Executive Director of the Urban Coalition of Metropolitan San Antonio in the early 1970s, where his father served as Chairman.
 He co-founded the Aquifer Protection Association with his mother, Fay Sinkin and coordinated a city-wide initiative that put the first aquifer protection measure on the ballot in 1976.
 He co-founded Citizens Concerned About Nuclear Power and represented citizens in the licensing hearings for the South Texas Nuclear Projects, Units 1 and 2.
 Much of his life has been spent engaged in issues of importance to the community.
 His legal career has involved litigation to protect the environment and civil rights.
 Lanny now serves as the Executive Director of Solar San Antonio.

 Kristin Dunlap-Little, Financial Manager/ Director of Community Affairs & Special Events

 Kristin Dunlap Little is a third generation San Antonian.
 She graduated from the University of North Texas with Bachelor’s degree in Biology with a minor in Chemistry.
 After working in multiple cities in Texas, she returned to San Antonio to begin a 15 year career in Special Events and Business Management.
 Through the years she has worked with many national and local entities.
-The NBA, John Deere, Great West LIfe and Sprint are just a few.
-In her role with Solar San Antonio she will managing all financial components of the organization as well as leading the creativity and production of special events and community affairs.
+The NBA, John Deere, Great West Life and Sprint are just a few.
+In her role with Solar San Antonio she manages all financial components of the organization as well as leading the creativity and production of special events and community affairs.